m3g/MolSimToolkit.jl/docs/src/Coaraci.md

 Currently fully supports the SLURM cluster manager.
 Partial support for PBS is available.

+!!! compat
+    The `Coaraci` module was introduced in MolSimToolkit v1.20.0

 ## SLURM/Gromacs example

 ### The submission script